PerlAlien/Alien-Build/README.md

         ...
       }
     }

-    1;

 This hook takes a response hash reference from the `fetch` hook above with a type of `html` and converts it into a response hash reference of type `list`.
-In short it takes an HTML response from a fetch hook and converts it into a list of filenames and links that can be used by the select hook to choose the correct file to download.
+In short it takes an HTML response from a fetch hook and converts it into a list of filenames and links that can be used by the sort hook to choose the correct file to download.
 See `fetch` for the specification of the input and response hash references.

 ## decode\_dir\_listing

-    package Alien::Build::Plugin::MyPlugin;

-    use strict;
-    use warnings;
-    use Alien::Build::Plugin;

     sub init
     {
       my($self, $meta) = @_;